HadrienG2/async-ops/README.md

 ## Motivation

-In a world of massively parallel computer hardware, delegating work has become a performance-critical software engineering skill.
+In a world of massively parallel hardware, it is now widely acknowledged that offloading as much work as possible to other CPU cores, DMA-enabled IO interfaces, specialized co-processors such as GPUs, or even remote servers over a network, is often critical to achieving optimal software performance.

-It is now widely acknowledged that offloading as much work as possible to other CPU cores, DMA-enabled IO interfaces, specialized co-processors such as GPUs, or even remote servers over a network, is often critical to optimal performance on modern hardware.
-It is also acknowledged that waiting for such operations to complete when there is more work to do is a waste of valuable CPU time, and that spawning lots of threads to handle such blocking workloads is a waste of system resources.
+It is also acknowledged that waiting for such parallel operations to complete when there is more work to do on other hardware resources is a waste of valuable CPU time, and that spawning lots of threads to handle such blocking workloads can easily become a problematic waste of system resources.

 For all of these reasons, the future of high-performance applications lies in extensive use of asynchronous APIs, in which a client is not forced to wait for the completion of an offloaded operation before doing something else.